eesmer/SambaAD-HelperScripts/pages/SambaActiveDirectory-Hardening.md

 This script, disables or removes non-essential Active Directory settings in Samba configuration. <br>
 Contains AD related and best practices. <br>

+**Please take a backup and trying do not apply without understanding the configuration in each line.**

 ---

 ```